Dan-my/aawsa-billing-portal/README.md

 - Values should not be enclosed in quotes unless they contain a comma.
 If values are quoted, ensure they are standard double quotes.
 - Dates (e.g., `month`) should be in `YYYY-MM` format (e.g., `2023-12`).
 - Numerical fields (e.g., `meterSize`, `previousReading`, `currentReading`, `ordinal`) should contain valid numbers without currency symbols or thousands separators.
+- `customerKeyNumber` must be a **unique identifier** for the record.
 - `branchId` must correspond to an **existing Branch ID** in the system.
 This field can be left blank if not assigning to a specific branch.
 - For Individual Customers:
-    - `assignedBulkMeterId` must correspond to an **existing Bulk Meter ID** in the system.
+    - `assignedBulkMeterId` must correspond to an **existing Bulk Meter's `customerKeyNumber`** in the system.
 You may need to upload bulk meters first.
 This field can be left blank if the customer is not assigned to a bulk meter.
     - `customerType` must be one of "Domestic" or "Non-domestic".
     - `sewerageConnection` must be one of "Yes" or "No".